arshadlab/time_charting_with_perf/README.md

 The sample probes.csv for Gazebo performance analysis leverages symbols exported by .so.
 However, if the binary is compiled with the -g option, more precise probing is possible as a larger set of symbols will be accessible for selection.

+Scripts are included in the repo to view loaded libraries and symbols exported by them.

 ## Getting Started